fallen-icarus/cardano-secondary-market/GettingStarted.md

   --staking-pubkey-hash 623a2b9a369454b382c131d7e3d12c4f93024022e5c5668cf0c5c25c \
   --stdout
 ```
-If the address does not have a staking credential, those fields can be omitted.
+If the address does not have a staking credential, those fields can be omitted. **All Bech32 addresses generated with this command will be for the Preproduction testnet.**

 #### Bech32 to Hashes
 ```